MAYDAY-MAYDAY! (ALS Awareness Month)

 This means our little ‘ALS boats’ are sinking faster than help can show up to save us.

 Yes, ALS holds the bottom rung of a very tall totem pole stacked with diseases, conditions, and environmental woes all equally deserving money for research and programs.
 Did you know that according to the ALS Association, prior to the summer of 2014’s Ice Bucket Challenge, only 50% of Americans were even aware of ALS?
-Heck, I didn’t even know what ALS was when I received my diagnosis - - never heard of it before!
-Interesting, because ALS Awareness Month was inaugurated back in 1992.
+Heck, I didn’t even know what ALS was when I received my diagnosis in 2010 - - never heard of ALS before!

-Talk about a cause with lack-of-awareness issues!
+Talk about a cause with a lack of awareness issues!

 So for the remainder of May, I’m not asking you to dump a bucket of water over your head (although I won’t stop you if you really want to!), I’m asking you to simply help raise awareness.

 What are the current issues and initiatives?
-Sadly, it's just about the same list year after year.
+Sadly, it's just about the same list year after year. (drum roll...)

 1. Limited medications and treatments